noahehall/theBookOfNoah/web_technoligies/core/browser.md

 		// neither causes browser refreshes or ajax requests
 		// eveyrthing you want to happen on state changes
 		// must be handled programmaticaly
-		history state object
+		history.state
-			// wheneve rthe user navigates to a new state
+			// whenever the user navigates to a new state
 			// a `popstate` event is fired and contains the state object
 			// see `pushState` and `replaceState`
+			// if the browser restarts it MAY contain the state object
+			// associated with the last `pushState` or `replaceState()` methods

 		history.pushState({state}, 'title', 'url')
 			// pushes the give data ont he session history stack
 			// changes the referrer thats gets used in the HTTP header for ajax requests